-Create calculator in PowerApps
+Create a calculator in PowerApps

 Now, we will see how to create a simple calculator in Power Apps.